Jem and the Holograms (film)

 Jem and the Holograms is a 2015 American musical drama film produced and directed by Jon M. Chu, written by Ryan Landels, and starring Aubrey Peeples (as the title character), Stefanie Scott, Hayley Kiyoko, Aurora Perrineau, Ryan Guzman, Molly Ringwald and Juliette Lewis.
+Loosely based on Christy Marx's 1980s animated television series Jem, the film was produced by Allspark Pictures (a subsidiary of Hasbro Studios) and Blumhouse Productions.

-Very loosely based on Christy Marx's 1980s animated television series Jem, the film was produced by Allspark Pictures (a subsidiary of Hasbro Studios) and Blumhouse Productions.
 Chu's interest in developing a film adaptation of Jem is based on having grown up watching the original series with his sisters.
 He had attempted to make the film 11 years earlier, but was rejected by Universal due to the cost.

 Jem and the Holograms was theatrically released on October 23, 2015, by Universal Pictures.
-The film was a box office bomb, grossing $2 million worldwide on a $5 million budget.
-It received negative reviews from critics and was panned by fans of the original animated series, although Lewis's performance received some praise.
+The film was a financial failure, grossing $2.3 million worldwide on a $5 million budget and was not well received by critics.

 Plot

-Jerrica Benton and her younger sister Kimber live with their Aunt Bailey and two foster sisters, Aja and Shana.
-The four girls frequently videotape themselves playing music and wearing colorful '80s outfits just for fun, but Jerrica is too shy to sing on camera.
-Jerrica learns one day that, due to Aunt Bailey's financial problems, their house will be auctioned.
-She vents her emotions by recording a song with Kimber's video camera.
-She disguises herself by calling herself "Jem", her late father Emmett's nickname for her.
+Jerrica Benton and her younger sister, Kimber, live with their Aunt Bailey and two foster sisters, Aja and Shana.
+The four girls frequently videotape themselves playing music and wearing colorful outfits, but the shy Jerrica refuses to be videotaped while singing.
+Jerrica discovers that, due to Aunt Bailey's financial problems, their house will be auctioned.
+To vent her frustration, Jerrica puts on a wig and makeup and records a video of herself singing a song she wrote.

-She is interrupted just before deleting the video and an Internet-obsessed Kimber uploads it onto YouTube.
+Jerrica is interrupted just before she is about to delete the video, and Kimber uploads the video to YouTube.
 The video attracts millions of views in a single day.
 Jerrica is offered a record deal by Starlight Productions and travels to Los Angeles with her sisters.
 They meet music producer Erica Raymond and her son Rio.
 Erica is polite and courteous with the quartet, but shows particular interest in Jerrica, who she sees as a potential superstar.

 The girls settle down in L.A. and discuss their next move.
-They have brought along a small robot called 51N3RG.Y (pronounced synergy), an invention of Emmett's.
+They have brought along a small robot called 51N3RG.Y (pronounced synergy), which was invented by Jerrica's deceased father, Emmett.
 The robot suddenly activates itself and leads them on a scavenger hunt.
 Each clue represents something Jerrica did or wanted to do with her father.
 The objective is to find several missing pieces designed to fit into the robot to be fully activated.
 The girls find the first piece on the Santa Monica Pier.
 They find the second clue in a guitar once owned by Emmett when, by coincidence, the band plays live.